-Reading Comprehension is one such topic which is commonly asked in the English language or the verbal ability section of all major Government exams.
+Reading Comprehension is one topic which commonly appears in the English language or the verbal ability section of all major Government exams.

 This topic mostly holds the maximum number of questions and close to 10-12 marks in almost every competitive exam.
-The answers to every question are hidden in the passage itself and candidates can easily answer these questions correctly if a prepared and answered a little more efficiently and strategically.
+The answers to all the questions are strategically hidden in the passage itself and candidates can easily answer these questions correctly if they are prepared and have practised enough.

 Candidates who are willing to know more about the various Government exams conducted in the country can refer to the linked article.